fangyunh/Advanced-Computer-Systems/Cache_Memory_Performance_Profiling/READNE.md

    relatively light computations such as multiplication)

-5. Timpact of TLB table miss ratio on the software speed performance (again, the software is supposed to
+5. The impact of TLB table miss ratio on the software speed performance (again, the software is supposed to

    execute relatively light computations such as multiplication)